 Once a growth hacker has started attracting more users, those users need to have a great first experience.
 We need to activate them—to turn them on—to your product.
 Marketing research in retail stores has long shown that the consumers want things to be easy before they want anything else, even security.
 So growth hackers are going to make that first experience a quick, easy, and attractive experience.
 It needs the same popularity as other forms of instant gratification.

 What does this mean for your product?
 Make sign up lists easy.
 Ask for an e-mail address and a password and that’s it.
 Don’t require verification.
 The extra effort of signing into an e-mail account and clicking verify is already four steps too many.
-You got a hook in them?
+Did you get a hook in them?
 Great.
 Don’t let them off the line.

 A great first experience incorporates instant gratification and making the customer feel valued beyond that of your competitors.
 Once you’ve got their foot in the door, activation is about luring them into that first step.
 Once you’ve activated your customers to your product or service, it’s time to start bringing them back.